puraumu/page-history/README.md

 # History

-`history` aims to works like browser history.
+`history` aims to work like browser history.

 ## Methods